slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - in order to understand i destried myself

 > *'The most difficult is the decision to act, the rest is just tenacity.' -- Andrea Earhart*
+> *'Time is the longest distance between two places.' -- Tennessee Williams*
 > *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*

 “Some systems … are very sensitive to their starting conditions,